own2mesh/capacitor-oklok-v1-plugin/ReadMe.md

 # Own2Mesh - Capacitor plugin OKLOK
-Plugin for capacitor to open locks from OKLOK
+Plugin for capacitor to open locks from OKLOK with OKLOK Protocol Version ONE

 You can find a demo app here: [Demo App](https://gitlab.edvsz.hs-osnabrueck.de/own2mesh/demo-ionic-own-2-mesh)
 #